JanWilczek/wolf-sound-blog/_posts/dsp/2022-03-28-fir-with-simd.md

 $$ x[n] \ast h[n] = \sum_{k=-\infty}^{\infty} x[k] h[n - k] = y[n], \quad n \in \mathbb{Z}. \quad ({% increment equationId20220328  %})$$

-As you might guess, an infinite sum is not very practical.
+As you might guess, an infinite sum is not very practical for implementation.
 Additionally, reversing the time in the $h$ signal is quite problematic to think about in code.
 Therefore, we will make some assumptions, which, however, won't change the general nature of our discussion.

 ### Finite-Length Signals